 Organic alcohol production

 Valvira supervises commercial operators involved in the production, wholesale, storage, marketing and import from third countries of organically produced alcoholic beverages.
-Other authorities supervising organic production in Finland are the Finnish Food Safety Authority (Evira) and Customs.
+Other authorities supervising organic production in Finland are the Finnish Food Authority (Ruokavirasto) and Customs.

 A product is considered to contain an indication to organic production if consumers are led to understand that the product or one or more of its ingredients has been produced in accordance with the production rules on organic production.
 The indication may appear in the labelling, other packaging information, advertising material or commercial documents.

 Alcoholic beverages that have been produced, imported and marketed with indications of organic production methods are subject to the same legislation as all conventionally produced alcoholic beverages.

 Supervising organic alcoholic beverages and the organic control system

 Commercial operators involved in the production, wholesale, storage, import or production outsourcing of organic alcoholic beverages must be covered by a control system.
 Retail and on-trade sales of alcohol direct to the end consumer are not subject to the control system requirement.

 Producers using organic ingredients they have cultivated or foraged themselves, are subject to Evira supervision with regard to these ingredients.

 Joining an organic production control system